27 Oct 2016News

-Architecture is a long-held passion of Ms Kswani's; she narrowly missed out on studying it at university in Syria, instead pursuing her second choice of biology.
+Architecture is a long-held passion of Ms Kswani’s; she narrowly missed out on studying it at a university in Syria, instead pursuing her second choice of biology.

 “When I started university the first semester, everything was fine,” she said.
 “The second semester, the war started and everything changed.
 We only went to the laboratory classes because they were really important.
 We studied the lectures at home because we needed to limit the amount of time we were on the roads.

 “War is war in any country.
 It was just something we couldn’t imagine happening in our country.
 When the war started happening in Iraq, we thought it wouldn’t happen in Syria.
 While we knew the whole area was in danger, we didn’t think we had those issues in our country.
 But just like that, everything changed and it was not in our hands.”

 Ms Kswani and her family eventually fled their home in Damascus, residing in Lebanon for two years before resettling in Australia in June 2015.

 The first English conversation Ms Kswani had on arrival was with her SSI case manager, who gave the family local support to settle in Sydney under the Humanitarian Settlement Services (HSS) program.

 “It was so cool to start using my English,” she said.
 “I was really worried about my university and my studies, so our case manager started giving me tips for how to start again here.
 She also went with us to all the banks and to Centrelink.
 We started to do everything together.
 We didn’t know about any of that before we came here, because it’s not the same as in our country.”

 Ms Kswani soon became an active participant in a number of SSI’s youth initiatives, including a pilot employment project from the Youth Collective: Gateway to Your Future.